-3. If I’m introduced to someone, then I’ll make a movie star connection.
+3. When meeting someone new, make a movie star connection.

 Concentrate.
 When someone tells you their name and what they do, don’t worry about what you’re going to say back to them, but rather try and remember what they’ve said, at the very least, their name.
 The first thing I do is associate their name with a character from a movie or someone famous.
-For example, if I meet someone named Chris - I instantly mark him as Chris Hemsworth (trust me in saying that I will NEVER forget his name.)
+For example, if I meet someone named Chris – I instantly mark him as Chris Hemsworth (trust me in saying that I will NEVER forget his name.)
 The next thing I do is not only repeat their name, but also what they do.
-For example, “Hi Chris, so you’re a lawyer, what kind of law do you practice?”.
-Remembering someone’s name shows them that you actually care about what they do, not just about what you do.
+For example, “Hi Chris, so you’re a lawyer, what kind of law do you practise?”.
+Remembering someone’s name shows them that you actually care about them, not just there as a leach of opportunity.

 4. If I find myself feeling small and insignificant, then I’ll remind myself to stay grounded and not puff up.